-- Make a list of the changes you think you'll need to make in order to fully decouple your application
+- Make a list of the changes you think you'll need to make to fully decouple your application.

 You won't need to understand all the build tools for these tutorials, but if you are curious and want to understand some of the terms you might come across, here are some good introductory articles:

 - I finally made sense of front end build tools.
 You can, too. (medium.freecodecamp.org)